testflows/TestFlows-WebSite/source/handbook/index.md

 ## Outline

 An [Outline] can be defined using [Outline] test definition class or [TestOutline] decorator.
-An [Outline] is a sub-type of a [Test] type but can you can change the type by passing it another [Type] or a [Sub-Type] such as [Scenario] or [Suite] etc.
+An [Outline] is a sub-type of a [Test] type but you can change the type by passing it another [Type] or a [Sub-Type] such as [Scenario] or [Suite] etc.

 However, because [Outline]s are meant to be called from other tests or used with [Examples]